-Quais du Polar and the Institut français collaborate around detective literature for a round-trip between Seoul and Lyon, in order to create bridges between those two countries’ “noir” cultures.
+Quais du Polar and the Institut français , the cultural service of the French embassy, the Korean Publishers Association (KPA) and the Korean Literature Translation Institute (KLTI) collaborated around detective literature for a round-trip between Seoul and Lyon, in order to create bridges between those two countries’ “noir” cultures.
 Writers and publishers will take the trip.

 Korea in Lyon

-In April, in Lyon, Quais du Polar will welcome a discovery focus about South Korea through 3 invited authors – Pyun Hye-young, Seo Mi-ae, Kim Un-su –, noir films screening, publishers and literary partners taking part to Polar Connection.
+In July 2021, in Lyon, Quais du Polar welcomed a discovery focus about South Korea through 3 invited authors – Pyun Hye-young, Seo Mi-ae, Kim Un-su –, noir films screening, publishers and literary partners took part to Polar Connection.

 City investigation in Seoul